 Thank you for reading my profile.
-I understand how difficult it can be finding a counsellor or coming to therapy for the first time.
+I understand how difficult it can be finding a counsellor and coming to therapy for the first time.
 I also believe that having the right therapist is vital to successful counselling.
 Sometimes we can feel overwhelmed with the challenges in our lives and need a place where we can have some space to think about ourselves without fear of being judged or criticised.
 From the beginning you will be at the centre of your therapy and we will work together in a safe and confidential environment allowing you to explore any issues or concerns.

 Training, qualifications & experience